 Binance offers 24/7 online customer support.
 You can submit a ticket on their website, however, they try to get you to look at their support articles first.
 Binance does not list an email address or phone number you can contact instead.
 They want you to try to solve the problem yourself and you have to interact with a support bot most of the time.
 We would evaluate Binance support as 2 out of 10.

 Binance is a crypto exchange giant.
 We like that it has so many features and applications as well as 350+ altcoins.
 It truly has everything and if you’re an experienced trader or a day trader, there’s no reason you wouldn’t use Binance.
 However, you cannot deposit Canadian dollars directly, which is quite annoying because that leaves you using a credit or debit card, and Canadian banks usually do not like you to use your cards for crypto purchases.
 You’re more likely to be able to use your debit card than credit though.
-Still, these incur high fees.
+Still, these incur extra fees.
 The other option is to use the P2P marketplace but that requires some knowledge of a P2P marketplace in the first place.

 Binance is not for beginners.
 At all.
 The interface is confusing and daunting.
 There are too many menu options and too many terms like “spot” or “margin” that a beginner won’t understand.
-The exchange is not easy to navigate and sometimes with so many options, it can make people freeze, unable to take any action.
+The exchange is not easy to navigate and sometimes with so many options, it can make people freeze, and unable to take any action.
 It’s also hard to connect with a customer support agent.
 Instead, you’re most likely to interact with a bot.

 However, if you know what you’re doing and perhaps you want to try your hand at futures or options trading, use a P2P marketplace, or take advantage of Binance’s other features, then we would recommend it.
 Binance can’t be beaten in the number of coins they offer, so it really is the only choice if you’re looking to trade some of the more obscure coins.
 The number of coins and low fees are the most common reasons why many Canadians choose Binance.
 You can sign up here.